antmicro/ros2-gui-node/README.md

 * `VideoWidget` - displays an image from the `sensor_msgs::msg::Image` message type.
 * `StringWidget` - displays the `std::string` data in a text box.
-* `RosoutWidget` - displays messages from the `/rosout` topic (the ROS2 logging topic) in table view.
+* `RosoutWidget` - displays messages from the `/rosout` topic (the ROS 2 logging topic) in table view.
 * `DetectionWidget` - displays an image from the `sensor_msgs::msg::Image` message type and draws bounding boxes.

 Widgets are using `RosData` objects to get fresh data from topics or services.
 You should create the corresponding `RosData` object add it to the `GuiNode` before calling the `gui_node->prepare()` method.

-The `RosData` objects are responsible for handling data from ROS2 topics or services.
+The `RosData` objects are responsible for handling data from ROS 2 topics or services.

 Below is an example of how to add `RosoutWidget` to the `GuiNode` instance: